 Tamoxifen is a drug that blocks estrogen receptors on breast cancer cells, and a large number of people diagnosed with breast cancer are estrogen positive (meaning cancer cells snack on these hormones to grow and exist).
 My breast cancer was hormone positive and apparently this is the ‘good’ kind.
 The reason being, doctors know what feeds my particular flavor of cancer and therefore they know how to treat it and what to typically expect.

 This daily tablet is given to hormone positive breast cancer patients, for five to ten years after treatment, to lower the risk of the cancer recurring.
-Tamoxifen isn’t technically called chemotherapy, because it’s a anti-hormone agent that blocks the effect of estrogen and stops the cancer from ‘sticking’, while chemotherapy attacks cancer cells (and every other living cell it reaches).
+Tamoxifen isn’t technically called chemotherapy, because it’s an anti-hormone agent that blocks the effect of estrogen and stops the cancer from ‘sticking’, while chemotherapy attacks cancer cells (and every other living cell it reaches).
 The thought is chemotherapy will kill the bad cells before it kills enough of the good cells that will kill YOU.
 The estrogen blocker is meant to stop estrogen in my system, and basically throw me into pre-menopause.
 My doctor warned me about tamoxifen side effects after breast cancer: cervical cancer, blood clots, hot flashes, headaches, weight gain, mood swings, nausea, fatigue, depression… the list is endless.
 Lovely right?
-What she didn’t say was these side effects would change how I look, sleep, think, act and feel.
+What my doctor didn’t say was that these side effects would change how I look, sleep, think, act and feel.

 I’ve been taking this drug for four years and the doctors want me to stay on it for another 1 to 6 years!
 Soooo in the spirit of doing whatever I can to stay alive, I take a drug that makes me bat-shit crazy 50% of the time.
 Read why tamoxifen side effects after breast cancer suck!